addetz/addetz.github.io/_posts/2020-12-26-first-post.markdown

 I want to share things that I've learned from my victories and most importantly failures (of which there have been a fair few!) throughout my diverse tech career.

 I've learned to work with a large variety of people, colleagues and clients alike, and I can definitely say that communication skills are very important for good engineers.
-These softer skills will also definitely feature in this blog alongside tech material.
+These softer skills will also feature in this blog alongside tech material.

 Most importantly, I hope to remind everyone that we are all people, working in an incredibly complex and fast changing field, doing our best to have a long-lasting career in tech.
 It's so important to share and learn from each other, so that we can have a sense of community.